aws-samples/sample-resco-assessments/README.md

 # ReSCO Assessments

 ## Overview
 This monorepo contains a collection of tools and frameworks for performing ReSCO (Resilience, Security, and Cost Optimization) assessments across different types of workloads and infrastructures.
+It uses AWS serverless services to gather the data from the control plane and provide a list of assessments with the sevrity level and recommended actions.

 ReSCO assessments help organizations evaluate and improve their:
 - **Resilience**: System reliability, fault tolerance, and disaster recovery capabilities